October 20, 2022

 This combination of features lets you overcome the security challenges and limitations of a traditional tokenization framework.
 It provides solutions to the gaps left by simplistic, limited security models without restricting your ability to fully utilize sensitive customer data.

-If you’re interested in trying out this feature, contact us for a demo, or you can read more about how a data privacy vault makes it easy to protect the privacy of customer data in this white paper.
+You can read more about how a data privacy vault makes it easy to protect the privacy of customer data in this white paper.